dapplo/Dapplo.Windows/README.md

 This is actually code I wrote for Greenshot, and with this I am trying to place it into an external repository so it's easier to maintain.

+The following functionality is available:
+* Hooking windows events (window moved, changed title etc), mouse & Keyboard
+* Generating key presses or mouse input
+* Getting the title, location etc of windows
+* GDI / User 32 native method mapping
+* A lot of the native structs and enums
+... more